Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks are 3-7 against the spread and 5-5 overall in their past 10 contests.
+- The Bucks have a 3-7 record against the spread while finishing 4-6 overall over their last 10 games.

 - The Bucks record 7.1 more points per game (116.9) than the Heat give up (109.8).